septag/rizz/README.md

 #### CMake options
 - **BUNDLE** (default=0, android/ios=1):
-  `BUNDLE=0` indicates that _rizz_ is built as an executable host which runs the game by `rizz --run game.dll`.
+  `BUNDLE=0` indicates that _rizz_ is built as an executable host which runs the game by `rizz --run game.dll` (on linux it's `rizz --run ./game.so`).
 Recommended for development, where you need reduce binary sizes and live-reload game code.
   `BUNDLE=1` Builds _rizz_ as static library.
 To link and bundle _rizz_ and other plugins with the stand-alone executable, you should call `bundle_plugins(game_project "plugins_list")` in your _cmake_ script (see `examples/CMakeLists.txt`).